 These services consume information from other services provided by the PingOne platform.
 For information about attributes that are automatically generated when you connect to a PingOne service, see Generating an attribute.

-This connector requires a PingOne Risk license.
+This connector requires a PingOne Protect license.

-You can test service integrations to validate output values.
+On the Test tab for a service, you can test service integrations to validate output values.